-Cushioned running shoes are designed for the runner with a neutral foot.
+Cushioned Shoes - cushioned running shoes are designed for the runner with a neutral foot.
 This means they do not excessively pronate or supinate.
 These shoes provide a mix of arch support and cushioning.

-Stability running shoes are designed for people who oversupinate, as they provide the extra cushioning and shock absorbing that this particularly rigid foot requires.
+Stability shoes - are designed for people who oversupinate, as they provide the extra cushioning and shock absorbing that this particularly rigid foot requires.

 Of course, there are other things to consider when buying a running shoe.
 Width, fit and comfort are probably the most important.
 The general advice is to buy a pair of shoes half a size larger than your normal shoe size to allow the foot to move.
 However, this will vary slightly as sizes are different from one manufacturer to another.

 Similarly, some manufacturers produce wider shoes than others and so if you know you have a wide foot, make sure you have enough room.
 Try lots of different brands and choose the best fit.
 Often, when you have found the right shoe for you, you will stick with this brand in the future!